 STOP.
 This is your negative self-trying to build barriers against delegating.

 There’s a reason why you needed a virtual assistant’s help.
 Look at your to-do list, it’s screaming and overflowing.
 When you want to start letting go of your tasks, it is crucial to ask yourself if you’re ready or not.
-I’ve written a blog post about these that might just help as well – 3 questions to ask yourself to help you delegate.

 Today, this post aims to help you analyze the reasons why you are not delegating.